sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 # Files Included:

 All the files used for the creation and execution of this project can be found in the repository.
-**1. The PDF Reports
+1. The PDF Reports
 2. The Text Files
-3. My Python Notebooks showing the work and outcome, confirming my process and conclusions.**
+3. My Python Notebooks showing the work and outcome, confirming my process and conclusions.